Methodology and Guidelines

 Should your firm be offered an interview, we would advise a maximum of two partners attend.
 Partners should be prepared to talk about their practice’s standout work and provide observations on market trends and competitors.

-Breakdown in guide
+Breakdown of guide

-• Global Elite: Firms in this category have an extensive, leading global presence through office locations and/or top-tier internationally focused employment teams that demonstrate impressive skill in coordinating large multi-country mandates from key hubs.
-These teams regularly advise on projects covering tens of jurisdictions, and receive substantial recognition for their standing on the global stage.
+• Global Elite: Firms in this category are based across more than one global region, and have an extensive, leading international presence through office locations and/or top-tier internationally focused employment teams that demonstrate impressive skill in coordinating large multi-country mandates from key hubs.

 How we get our results